 In Iran things really took off.
 I was regularly honked at on the roads by truck drivers and given the thumbs up sign of approval.
-I noticed smartphones pointed at me from passegers inside cars, either filming or taking a sneaky picture with waving hands and at many road side stops I was regularly approached by curious passers by.
+Smartphones were pointed at me from inside cars, either filming or taking a sneaky picture with waving hands and at many road side stops I was regularly approached by curious passers by.

 I stopped at a beach side eatery one afternoon, on the Caspian coast.
 As I pulled up I caught the attention of some youths lounging near by.
-While I sat at a table and sipped at my hot drink the youngsters gathered around me and one by one politely asked their questions.
+While I sat at a table sipped my hot drink the gang gathered around me and started asking questions politely.
 What was the reason for my trip?
 What I had seen so far?
 What did I think of Iran?
 There were some particularly telling ones as well:

 “Is it true that everyone in Europe believes we are all terrorists here in Iran?”